emilydrakesmith/GA-project-1-captcha/README.md

 This app is for a basic CAPTCHA-style program to verify the end-user is a human rather than a bot.
 It can also be utilized for machine learning applications related to picture recognition.

 This project is Unit 1 end assignment from General Assembly's Software Engineering Immersive program.
-Please See *Appendix A: Unit 1 Project Assignment from General Assembly* for further information.

 # Instructions for Use